StanfordBioinformatics/Hummingbird/README.md

     - `target` The number of reads in the original input files.
 This number will be used for prediction purpose.
     - `output` Path to a directory in your bucket to store output files for downsample.
 Do not include the bucket name.
     - `logging` (GCP only) Path to a directory in your bucket to store log files for downsample.
 Do not include the bucket name.
-    - `size` (optional) A list of decimals representing the downsample size.
+    - `fractions` (optional) A list of decimals representing the downsample size.
 The default list is `[0.0001, 0.01, 0.1]` which means the sample will be downsized to 0.1%, 1%, 10% of its original size.
     - `fullrun` (optional) Default to `false`.
 Set to `true` to run the whole input without downsampling.
     - `index` (optional) Default to `false`.
 Use `samtools` to generate index files for the downsampled input files.